This is my personal Book of Shadows. If you find it useful or helpful in any capacity, please consider buying me a Coffee.

 Use rosemary in all your favorite Mediterranean recipes, including stews, grilled and roasted meat dishes, sauces, and breads.

-Rosemary has antibacterial properties.
-It also relieves stress.
-Use the leaves.
+Rosemary has antibacterial properties and helps relieves stress.

-In magick, Rosemary is masculine, and is associated with fire and the power of the sun.
-This powerful herb purifies and rejuvenates stagnant energies so burn it to purify your magickal space.
+In magick, Rosemary purifies and rejuvenates stagnant energies.
 Use it for remembrance, clarity, purification, protection, love, lust, fertility, and dispelling nightmares; rosemary has long been used in love spells and was worn in chaplets by medieval brides.
 Known also by the folk name “elf leaf”, it can be grown in the garden to attract Elves.
 And with its strong ties to the sea, use it in sea witchery.
 Rosemary also has a history with divination, funerary practices, and communication with the spirit world.

 'A Year in the Enchanted Garden: Cultivating the Witch's Soul With Spells, Crafts, and Garden Know-How' by Monica Crosson